frenck/spook/documentation/integrations/lovelace.md

 ### Unknown referenced areas

 Dashboards are inspected for the use of {term}`areas <area>`.
-Cards can target an area rather than a list of entities, and when that area is renamed or removed the card is left pointing at nothing.
-If Spook finds such a case, it will raise a repair issue naming the dashboard and the areas that are missing.
+An area can be referenced in more than one way: by an area card, by the area view strategy, by the areas dashboard strategy listing areas to hide or order, and by an `area_id` used as the target of an action.
+Spook looks for all of them and raises a repair issue naming the dashboard and the areas that are missing.

-A card like that does not break the dashboard.
-It simply shows nothing, which looks a lot like an area where nothing is happening.
+None of this breaks the dashboard.
+An area card with a missing area shows nothing, which looks a lot like an area where nothing is happening; a button whose action targets a missing area renders perfectly and does nothing when you press it.

 To resolve the raised issue, you can either remove the reference to the non-existing area or fix the referenced area.
 Spook will automatically remove the repair issue once the issue is fixed.

 ### Missing dashboard resources

 Dashboard resources tell Home Assistant which extra JavaScript and CSS files to load, which is how custom cards get there.
-Spook checks that the file behind each resource actually exists.
-If one does not, it will raise a repair issue listing the resources in question.
+Spook checks the ones it can: a resource served from `/local/` or `/hacsfiles/` maps to a file on disk, so Spook can see whether that file is there.
+If it is not, it will raise a repair issue listing the resources in question.

+Resources on an external URL, or served by an integration, are deliberately skipped.
+Spook cannot verify those without going and asking, so it does not claim to.

-This usually happens when a custom card was removed but its resource stayed behind.
+A missing local resource usually means a custom card was removed but its resource stayed behind.
 The cost is paid on every page load, by every browser, for a file that is never going to arrive.

 To resolve the raised issue, go to Settings > Dashboards > Resources and remove or correct these resources.
 Spook will automatically remove the repair issue once the issue is fixed.